adfresca/sdk-unity/README.md

 ### Soft Currency Item Tracking

-When users purchase your soft currency item in the app, you can also create Purchase object and call LogPurchase() method.
+When a user purchase a soft currency item in the app, you can also create Purchase object and call LogPurchase() method.
 Also, call CancelPromotionPurchase() method when a user cancelled or failed to purchase.

 ```cs
 private void OnSoftItemPurchased()